chae1/editor/README.md

 cmake .. -G "MinGW Makefiles"
 cmake --build . -j %NUMBER_OF_PROCESSORS%
 ```
-3. client.exe should have been built in build directory.
+3. client.exe will be built in build directory.
 ### Server
 #### How to run
 ```